alhersh/QR-Number-Recognition/README.md

 The method resposible of reading the QR-Code is (readQRCode(img, hintMap)) in the MatImage class which return String that can be used for further processing.

+The class resposible of reading the Row-Number is readContour class which return String via readContourNumber method that can be used for further processing.

-The class Mat2Image has the method "setQRCode("QR-Code")" which is responsible of setting a QR code to track.
-The passed QR code will be used by the method selectRQ from the QRSelect class to track only the desired QR code.
-The class Mat2Image will draw a green box on the desired QR code.
+The class Mat2Image has the following methods which are responsible of setting a QR code or Row number to detect.
+The passed QR code / Row number will be used by other methods and classes to track and read only the desired QR code / Row number.
+The class Mat2Image will draw a green box on the desired QR code and Red box around the desired Row numbe:

+----setQRCode

+----setRowno

+----setRowFlag

+----setQrFlag

 # License
-Zxing and OpenCV licenses are provided
+Tesseract, Zxing and OpenCV licenses are provided